 Hawkes, the unconventional star of Me, You and Everyone We Know, Winter’s Bone and Martha Marcy May Marlene, gives quite a performance given that he’s confined to a bed and unable to move throughout the entire picture.
 He makes O’Brien’s guilt, insecurities and small triumphs exceptionally affecting.

-But it is Hunt, approaching fifty and going fully nude several times here while baring her soul and who, simply by virtue of looking in the mirror at the lines in her face, conveys an unexpected and weary gravitas of a woman who has much sex and no passion in her life.
-It is a hell of a performance and welcome return for an actress not often enough onscreen.
+But it is Hunt, approaching fifty and going fully nude several times who truly bares her soul.
+The Oscar-winning star, who simply by virtue of looking in the mirror at the lines in her face can convey the weary gravitas of a woman who has much sex and no passion in her life, gives a hell of a performance in a welcome return for an actress not often enough onscreen.

 Writer-director Ben Lewin delivers The Sessions with a tone that frequently seems too light for the material, courtesy of Macy, a priest not averse to a six pack, and a developing bond between Bloodgood and a droll motel manager (Ming Lo) fascinated by the proceedings.
 It’s not a comedy, but could have stood a bit more pathos before the screenplay rushes a jarring late act shift that nearly takes our investment out of the picture.